 What is Ferritin?

-Ferritin is the protein that stores iron inside your cells, mostly in the liver, spleen, and bone marrow.
-A small, stable amount circulates in your blood, and — as long as there is no inflammation — that circulating level tracks your total iron reserves closely.
-This makes serum ferritin the most clinically useful blood test for spotting iron deficiency before it becomes anaemia.
-It is reported in micrograms per litre (µg/L), numerically the same as ng/mL.
-The catch is that ferritin is also an acute-phase protein: it rises during infection, inflammation, liver injury, and heavy alcohol use, independent of how much iron you actually have.
-So a 'normal' or even high ferritin does not always rule out iron deficiency if inflammation is present — your iron stores can be low while inflammation props the number up.
-This is why ferritin is read alongside serum iron, transferrin, transferrin saturation, and an inflammation marker such as hs-CRP rather than on its own.
-The Optimize Baseline measures ferritin as part of its iron panel, together with serum iron and transferrin, so the number can be interpreted in context rather than in isolation.
+Ferritin is the protein that stores iron inside your cells — mainly in the liver, spleen, and bone marrow.
+A small amount circulates in your blood, and as long as no inflammation is present that circulating level closely tracks your total iron reserves.
+This makes ferritin the most useful single blood test for catching iron deficiency before it turns into anaemia.
+The catch: ferritin also rises with infection, inflammation, liver injury, and heavy alcohol use — independent of how much iron you actually have.
+A 'normal' ferritin during active inflammation does not rule out an iron deficiency.
+Always read ferritin alongside serum iron, transferrin saturation, and CRP — never on its own.

 Why is Ferritin relevant?